-The climate in Cyprus is perfect for sun-worshippers and those looking to live out their twilight years in warm weather.
+The climate in Cyprus is perfect for sun-worshipers and those looking to live out their twilight years in warm weather.

 The island enjoys typically Mediterranean weather patterns complemented by consistently sunny days.
-In fact, on average, the sun smiles down on Cyprus for roughly 236 days in the year.
+In fact, on average, the sun smiles down on Cyprus for more than 200 days a year.